Phil's World Pub Guides - Gloucestershire and Bristol, UK

 Cross Keys A friendly local boozer with old wooden beams serving a small range of excellent real ales including one from the local Severn Vale brewery when I visited.

-Last visited March 2010
+Last visited March 2010.

 Linden Tree Excellent real ale in this fine pub with an historic interior, or is it all fake?
-Waggon wheels!?
+Wagon wheels!?
 Either way, it combines with just the right amount of bric-a-brac suspended from the ceiling, to create a good effect overall.
 A wide range of Wadworth's ales plus guests is on sale, and I noticed some were served without the aid of a hand pump - Unusual to see this arrangement outside Scotland.

-Last visited February 2010
+Last visited February 2010.

 Pig Inn The City Plain pleasant decor in a friendly local boozer serving an excellent range of quality real ales.
 Live music two or three times a week.
 The menu looks good.
 Highly recommended.

-Last visited March 2010
+Last visited March 2010.

-Last visited March 2010
+Last visited May 2017.

 Updates, comments and pub suggestions please to report @ merseypub.com